LouisShark/chatgpt_system_prompt/prompts/gpts/ostR6TTNg_GTA_Stylizer.md

 GPT Title: GTA Stylizer

-GPT Description: Art in the style of GTA - By None
+GPT Description: Art in the style of GTA

 GPT instructions: